junxit/us-congress-bills-113/bill.md

 # S. 2444

-> To authorize appropriations for the Coast Guard for fiscal years 2015 through 2016, and for other purposes.
+> To authorize appropriations for the Coast Guard for fiscal year 2015, and for other purposes.

 ## § 1.
-Short title; table of contents
+Short title

-- **(a)** *Short title* This Act may be cited as the “Coast Guard Authorization Act for Fiscal Years 2015 and 2016”.
+This Act may be cited as the “Howard Coble Coast Guard and Maritime Transportation Act of 2014”.

+## § 2.
+Table of contents

-- **(b)** *Table of Contents* The table of contents of this Act is as follows:
+The table of contents for this Act is the following: